 - FINAL REPORT: Phase 2 – Route Selection Report (Port Hawkesbury)

 Phase 3: Concept Design

 We are currently working on Phase 3 of the project, where we will be developing a concept design for a cycling route on Granville Street, Sydney Road, and Pinecrest Drive.
-We are seeking community feedback through an online survey.
+The final report is scheduled to be complete in fall 2021.